Emmy® Award-winning television personality and producer, food & travel journalist, specializing in seafood.

-Her New York Theater highlights include Peculiar Works Project, OFFstage: The East Village Fragments, a lead role in Sherri Heller's, Mother's and Daughter's, and a co-lead in the female version of The Odd Couple.
+Her New York Theater highlights include Peculiar Works Project, OFFstage: The East Village Fragments, a lead role in Sherri Heller's, Mother's and Daughter's, and the other lead in the female version of The Odd Couple.

 Her personal sports background evolved into sports journalism and producing various sports content.